Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Production & Programming

-This work has been written in 1994, so for today’s readers it has to offer (besides timeless radio fundamentals) many historical radio pictures.
-Back then, we still used CDs, DAT tapes and NAB carts – digital audio storage & editing was just starting.
-The book covers production and programming basics, but rather for students than for professionals.
-Still, its historical value could still make it a nice collector’s item.
-Read this book
+This work was published in 1994, so (besides timeless radio fundamentals) it includes studio pictures where we see CD, DAT and NAB cartridge players – as digital audio storage & editing was just starting back then.
+The book covers production and programming basics, but more for people who are just starting in radio than for seasoned professionals.
+Still, its historical value makes it a nice-to-have collector’s item.
+Read this radio book

 Making Radio